camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 In deployment scenarios involving one or more process applications with managed beans, classloading issues may occur if the WELD library is directly embedded in the WAR or process application deployment.
 To resolve this, it is recommended to relocate the WELD library from the WAR or process application deployment to the Tomcat server's library folder.

+# Camunda Run and Swagger Update

+To reduce the maintenance effort, Swagger is discontinued from `camunda-run`.

+From now on, the parameterisation of camunda-run scripts will not include the `--swaggerui` argument.
+Instead, you can always use [open-api][open-api] in conjunction with a `REST` client of your choice such as POSTMAN to achieve similar results.

+[open-api]: {{< ref "/reference/rest/openapi/_index.md" >}}